 His third feature film, The 10 Year Plan (2015), screened at over 51 international film festivals and won 10 awards for best feature and screenplay.

-JC is also the creator, director and producer of the popular web series, Steam Room Stories, which has over 52 million views to date.
+JC is also the creator, director and producer of the popular web series, Steam Room Stories, which has over 55 million views and 100,000+ subscribers to date.
 It is viewed around the world on its own YouTube channel and is now an award-winning motion picture.

 Currently, he serves as a film professor at UCLA’s esteemed film school where he teaches a graduate level film production course.